StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Questrade was founded in 1999 and has since amassed $30 billion under its administration as one of Canada’s largest providers of financial services.
 The Questrade brand includes Questrade Inc., which is registered as an investment dealer, and Questrade Wealth Management Inc., a registered portfolio manager, investment fund manager, and exempt market maker.

 Its headquarters are located at Questrade Centre, 5700 Yonge Street, North York, ON.
-The firm’s website says that although it operates primarily online, we are always welcome to drop by for a chat, which we think is quite nice of them.
+The firm’s website says that although it operates primarily online, we are always welcome to drop by for a chat, which I think is quite nice of them.

 StockBrokers.com Review Methodology